 Effective October 25, 2022, the University of the Cumberlands Physical Therapy Program has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: firstname.lastname@example.org).
 If needing to contact the program/institution directly, please call 606.539.4251 or email email@example.com.
 Candidate for Accreditation is an accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program may matriculate students in technical/professional courses.
 Achievement of Candidate for Accreditation status does not assure that the program will be granted Initial Accreditation.

 CAPTE Timing and the Licensing Exam

-The DPT program will be evaluated for full-accreditation status in the second year of the first cohort (2024).
-Accreditation is anticipated to be received prior to graduation of the first cohort which will be December 2024.
-Based on Rule 7.2 (see below), graduates of the first cohort will be able to take the National Physical Therapy Examination (NPTE) in April 2025 and may be able to take it in January 2025 depending upon state licensure regulations.
+The DPT program will be evaluated for Initial Accreditation status in the second year of the first cohort (2024).
+Notification regarding Initial Accreditation is anticipated to be received prior to graduation of the first cohort which will be December 2024.
+Based on Rule 7.2 (see below), graduates of the first cohort will be able to take the National Physical Therapy Examination (NPTE) as early as January 2025.